 Vacation Rentals have been a part of Maui’s visitor industry accommodations since the 60’s.
 In 1964 the condo regime legislation was enacted, by 1970 Maui had 17 resort condominium projects.
 In 1997 the county created the permitting system for Bed and Breakfast homes through Maui County Ordinance 19.64, then expanded the process by broadening its application.
 Then in 2013 the county furthered the diversification of visitor accommodations with ordinance chapter 19.65 creating the permitting system for legal short term rental homes.

-By 2020 Vacation Rentals are the number one source of revenue for Maui County in Real Property Taxes.
+By 2020 Vacation Rentals are the number one source of revenue for Maui County in Real Property Taxes, and has been for the last three years.
 In fiscal year 2020 about 14 cents of every dollar budgeted in Maui County came from vacation rentals.
 Short term rentals were mandated to be closed due to COVID 19 during 2020.

 To Note also for FY2020:

 Time Share Properties were number 8 with $40 million

 Hotel & Resort Property were number 10 with $33.08 million